WellthCare

 Transforming Coordination from a Burden to a Savings Engine

-• From Fragmented to Integrated: A true Health-to-Wealth ecosystem ensures seamless continuity.
-Employees moving to Medicare keep their accrued WellthCare Store™ dollars, pension growth, and care concierge, creating a sticky, aligned system that improves health outcomes and builds wealth.
+• Fragmented to Integrated: A true Health-to-Wealth ecosystem ensures seamless continuity.
+Employees moving to Medicare keep their accrued WellthCare Store™ dollars, pension growth, and care concierge, creating a sticky, aligned system that improves health and builds wealth.

 Actionable Steps for Employers